From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

-If we are judicious in our choice of $\varphi(\cdot)$, we can hope that the true $\mb x$ is a (near) global minimizer; our task becomes one of solving the optimization problem \eqref{eqn:general-opt-problem} to global optimality.
-In contrast to certain applications of optimization (e.g., in finance, logistics, etc.), we care not just about decreasing the objective function, but about obtaining the physical ground truth.
-As such, we are forced to care not just about ensuring that our algorithms converge, but that they converge to global minimizers.
-In applied optimization, a time-honored approach to guaranteeing global optimality is to seek formulations that are convex.
+If we are judicious in our choice of $\varphi(\cdot)$, we can hope that the true $\mb x$ is a (near) global minimizer; our task becomes solving the optimization problem \eqref{eqn:general-opt-problem} to the global optimality.
+In contrast to certain applications of numerical optimization (e.g., in finance, logistics, deep learning, etc.), we care not just about decreasing the objective function, but about obtaining the physical ground truth.
+As such, we are forced to care not just about ensuring that our algorithms converge, but that they converge to the global minimizers.
+In applied optimization, a time-honored approach for guaranteeing global optimality is to seek formulations that are convex.
 The global minimizers of a convex function form a convex set.
 Moreover, every local minimizer (indeed, every critical point) of a convex function is global.
 As a result, many convex problems can be efficiently solved to global optimality by local methods.
-This makes the area of convex analysis and optimization a model for how geometric understanding can support practical computation.
+This makes the area of convex analysis and optimization a model for how geometric understanding can support practical computations.

-Unfortunately, as alluded to above, the symmetric problems we encounter in statistics, signal processing and related areas are typically nonconvex \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}, and so we need to look for other geometric principles that will enable us to guarantee high quality solutions.
+Unfortunately, as alluded to above, the symmetric problems we encounter in statistics, signal processing, and related areas are typically nonconvex \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}, and so we need to look for other geometric principles that will enable us to guarantee high-quality solutions.
 Indeed, these problems exhibit multiple global minimizers, which may be disjoint (due to permutation symmetry) or may reside on a nonconvex set (due to rotation or phase symmetry).
 Any optimization formulation that inherits these symmetries will be nonconvex.\footnote{{\bf Disclaimer}: Not {\em every} symmetric problem is nonconvex.
 Indeed, the objective function $\varphi(\mb z) = \tfrac{1}{2} \| \mb z \|_2^2$ is rotationally symmetric $\varphi(\mb R \mb z) = \varphi(\mb z)$ for all $\mb R \in O(n)$, $\mb z \in \bb R^n$ and convex.
 It is easy to construct additional examples of this type.
-However, the symmetric problems encountered in statistics, signal processing, and related areas are typically nonconvex; moreover their nonconvexity can be directly attributed to symmetry.}
+However, the symmetric problems encountered in statistics, signal processing, and related areas are typically nonconvex; moreover, their nonconvexity can be directly attributed to symmetry.}